anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Sports do not build character.
-They reveal it.
+Quote: What you get by achieving your goals is not as important as what you become by achieving your goals.

-By: Heywood Broun
+By: Zig Ziglar